 I thought I would start compiling a list of commonly-used terms and acronyms in the pixel-lighting hobby, in hopes of helping others just starting out.
 I will add to and modify this as time goes on.
 This is an evolving hobby and some terms don’t necessarily have a clear definition.
 In these cases I will attempt to provide as many common opinions as possible.

-If you think I am wrong about something, or would like to see something added or defined better- please let me know via social media.
-Links below.
+If you feel I am wrong about something, or would like to see something else added or defined better- please let me know via social media…

 Popular pixel prop that arranges pixels in an arch shape.
 The pixels are often either mounted inside translucent plastic pipe/tubing or fastened to a wire frame.
 They are often called “jumping arches” because of the jumping light effects that are often applied to them.
 They can be of virtually any size- from just a few feet long and high to dozens of feet long and high.
 They are often mounted in the yard or on the roof, or extended over driveways and sidewalks.